jasongraphics/webscraper/README.md

 # webscraper
-Web scrapers where it enables you to scrape data from multiple pages.
+Web scraper which enables you to scrape data from multiple pages.